caruby/extensional/README.md

 Feature List
 ------------

-1. Add instances to a Class extent
+1. Add instances to a Class extent.

-2. Associative access by a designated key
+2. Associative access by a designated key.

-3. Custom unit definition
+3. Custom unit definition.

-4. Measurement parser
+4. Measurement parser.

 Installing
 ----------

-To install UOM, use the following command:
+To install the extensional gem, use the following command:

-    $ gem install caruby-uom
+    $ gem install extensional

 (Add `sudo` if you're installing under a POSIX system as root)